mahirkg/uc-berkeley-ml-ai-repo/required-assignment-5.1/README.md

 - they have visited a coffeehouse before.

-Certain factors like the weather & the drivers' parental status seem to have little to no impact on coupon acceptance.
+Certain factors like the weather & the drivers' parental status seem to have little to no impact on coffee house coupon acceptance.

+Drivers above the age of 50 are more likely to accept coupons for:
+- carry out & take away
+- inexpensive restaurants

-Please see the linked non-technical report for more information, along with next steps & recommendations.
+The linked non-technical report contains more on the above findings, including next steps.